© Crown copyright 2021

 2.3 Outdoor visiting and ‘screened’ visits

-Wherever possible, care homes should continue to enable visits in COVID-secure ways, such as those set out below (including behind substantial screens, in designated visiting pods, behind windows or outdoors).
+Wherever possible, care homes should also continue to enable other types of visits set out below (including behind substantial screens, in designated visiting pods, behind windows or outdoors), for those who are not ‘named visitors’ but wish to visit residents.

 We recognise that providers themselves are best placed to decide how such visits will happen in practice, considering the needs and wellbeing of individual residents, and the given layout and facilities of the care home.

-Some providers have used temporary outdoor structures, sometimes referred to as ‘visiting pods’, which are enclosed to some degree but are still outside the main building of the home.
-These can be used.
+Temporary outdoor structures can be used, sometimes referred to as ‘visiting pods’, which are enclosed to some degree but are still outside the main building of the home.
 Where this is not possible, a dedicated room such as a conservatory (this means, wherever possible, a room that can be entered directly from outside) can be used.
 In both these cases, providers must ensure that:

 the visiting space is used by only one resident (accompanied if appropriate by an essential care giver) and visiting party at a time, and is subject to regular enhanced cleaning between each visit